 Dubai's Atlantis resort to get $1.4B expansion

-DUBAI, United Arab Emirates (AP) — Developers said Monday they will build a $1.4 billion expanse of lavish suites and residences next to the famed Atlantis resort on Dubai's man-made palm-shaped island as part of the emirate's drive to build up tourism revenue.
+DUBAI, United Arab Emirates (AP) — Developers say they will build a $1.4 billion expanse of lavish suites and residences next to the famed Atlantis resort on Dubai's man-made palm-shaped island.

-Investment Corporation of Dubai and Kerzner International Holdings, which will manage the 800-room hotel, said The Royal Atlantis Resort and Residences will feature modern architecture that allows for sky-high gardens and private infinity pools overlooking the island and water.
-There will also be 250 luxury residences in the resort.
+Investment Corporation of Dubai and Kerzner International Holdings, which will manage the 800-room hotel, announced the plans for The Royal Atlantis Resort and Residences on Monday.

-Dubai, part of the United Arab Emirates, has positioned itself as a destination for over-the-top luxury and opulence.
-Tourism is a major source of revenue for the emirate, which is preparing to host the World Expo in 2020.
+Tourism is a major source for revenue for Dubai, which is preparing to host the World Expo in 2020.